kaedroho/wagtail/docs/advanced_topics/add_to_django_project.rst

-  from wagtail import urls as wagtail_urls from wagtail.admin import urls as wagtailadmin_urls from wagtail.documents import urls as wagtaildocs_urls
+  from wagtail import urls as wagtail_urls from wagtail.admin import urls as wagtailadmin_urls from wagtail.contrib.documents import urls as wagtaildocs_urls

   urlpatterns = [
       path('django-admin/', admin.site.urls),